 • UHD refers to a resolution standard.

 In fact, most QLED TVs are also UHD TVs, which means that you're choosing between a QLED display with UHD resolution and another panel with the same resolution (such as a standard LED or OLED).
+If you find yourself debating whether to pick a QLED vs a UHD TV, the table below lays out the key differences, helping you decide which features matter most for your viewing setup.

-Differences: 4k UHD vs QLED
+Similarity & Difference between UHD vs QLED

-Features QLED UHD
+Features QLED TV UHD TV

 Definition Display technology using quantum dots Resolution standard (4K or 8K)